fieldtrip/website/reference/ft_prepare_layout.md

    cfg.layout      = filename containg the input layout (*.mat or *.lay file), this can also be a layout
-                     structure, which is simply returned as-is (see below for details) cfg.output      = filename (ending in .mat or .lay) to which the layout will be written (default = []) cfg.elec        = structure with electrode positions or filename, see FT_READ_SENS cfg.grad        = structure with gradiometer definition or filename, see FT_READ_SENS cfg.opto        = structure with optode definition or filename, see FT_READ_SENS
+                     structure, which is simply returned as-is (see below for details) cfg.output      = filename (ending in .mat or .lay) to which the layout will be written (default = []) cfg.feedback    = 'yes' or 'no', whether to show an image of the layout (default = 'no') cfg.elec        = structure with electrode positions or filename, see FT_READ_SENS cfg.grad        = structure with gradiometer definition or filename, see FT_READ_SENS cfg.opto        = structure with optode definition or filename, see FT_READ_SENS